Infinite Crisis: Plot

 Seeking to create a perfect world, Alexander restores many alternate Earths.
-When Earth-Two Lois finally dies of old age, an aggrieved Kal-L and the younger Post-Crisis Superman Kal-El fight until Wonder Woman separates them.Superman (vol. 2) #226–227 (2006) Bart Allen (wearing Barry Allen's costume and aged to adulthood) emerges from the Speed Force, warning that he and the other speedsters were unable to hold Superboy-Prime, who returns wearing Anti-Monitor inspired armor that stores yellow sun radiation to empower him, making him even stronger.
+When Earth-Two Lois dies of old age, an aggrieved Kal-L and the younger post-Crisis Superman Kal-El fight until Wonder Woman separates them.Superman (vol. 2) #226–227 (2006) Bart Allen (wearing Barry Allen's costume and aged to adulthood) emerges from the Speed Force, warning that he and the other speedsters were unable to hold Superboy-Prime, who returns wearing Anti-Monitor inspired armor that stores yellow sun radiation to empower him, making him even stronger.

 Batman's strike force destroys Brother Eye, a satellite AI created by Batman that had gone rogue and begun transforming civilians into nano-infused robots geared to hunt down and exterminate supers.
 Alexander selects and merges alternate Earths, trying to create a "perfect" Earth, until Firestorm blocks his efforts.
 Conner, Nightwing, and Wonder Girl release the Tower's prisoners.
 Fighting each other, Conner and Superboy-Prime collide with the tower, destroying it.
 The multiple Earths recombine into a "New Earth" as Conner dies in Wonder Girl's arms.
 Power Girl soon arrives and asks Kal-El what happened to Lois.
 The answer causes her to break down prompting her to ask Kal-L why.
 He answers her simply, telling her it was because he chose the wrong Superboy to condemn and the wrong Superboy to condone.